natverse/elmr/README.md

 * elmr is part of a suite of R packages based on the [NeuroAnatomy Toolbox](http://jefferislab.github.io/)

-* The approach to transforming data between template brains is descibed in
+* The approach to transforming data between template brains is described in

   Combining genome-scale Drosophila 3D neuroanatomical data by bridging template brains James D. Manton, Aaron D. Ostrovsky, Lea Goetz, Marta Costa, Torsten Rohlfing,